Children's Aid Society (Ontario): Statistics

 Over the 12-month period from April 1, 2007 to March 31, 2008, Ontario's Children's Aid Societies provided child welfare services to communities across Ontario.
 There were 77,089 allegations of child abuse and neglect investigated in Ontario.
-27,816 Children were in the care of Children's Aid Society for protection from abuse and neglect.
+27,816 children were in the care of Children's Aid Society for protection from abuse and neglect.
 Of the children who were cared for by a society during the year, 9,468 came into care upon completion of abuse investigations.
 Of these, 6,565 children had not previously been in care and 2,903 children were returned to care due to new child protection concerns.
 Less than 1% of Ontario's 3 million children were in the care of Children's Aid Societies in the year 2007.

-Conversely, during the 12 months between January 1, 2007 and December 31, 2007, The Office of the Chief Coroner of Ontario reviewed 91 cases including 18 Medical and 73 CAS cases that had received service during that time or up to 12 months previously.
-The causes of death were determined to be: • Medical: Natural, 17; Accident, 0; Homicide, 0; Suicide, 1; Undetermined, 0. • CAS: Natural, 10; Accident, 23; Homicide, 10; Suicide, 8; Undetermined, 15; Still under investigation, 7.

 Children's Aid Society claimed that most of the children who they visit remain in their homes; The number of children coming into care each year has continued to decline, in line with the general downward trend in Ontario's child population.
 In 2007–2008, 9,468 children came into care, a 26% decline compared to 2003–2004.
 The rate of admissions into care was 3 children per 1,000 of Ontario's children population.
 Ontario's leading academic study on child abuse and neglect states that exposure to intimate partner violence represents the largest proportion of substantiated maltreatment investigations.
 Almost half (48 percent) of all substantiated investigations identified exposure to intimate partner violence as the primary form of maltreatment (an estimated 20,443 investigations or 8.70 investigations per 1,000 children).